alols/vim-pro/README.md

 5. The `:Pgrep` command works just like `:vimgrep`, but it takes no filenames argument, instead the grep is performed in all project files.

+6. Use `:Pset ts=4 sts=4 sw=4 et` to set the indention settings for all files in the project. vimpro will remember this.
+It can be overridden with modelines.

-6. The next time you start Vim you have to load your project.
+7. The next time you start Vim you have to load your project.

         :Pload {file}